 What's New in Assessment:

-The Assesment Committee has been leading the charge to incorporate course-level assessment into CCA's assessment practices.
+The Assessment Committee has been leading the charge to incorporate course-level assessment into CCA's assessment practices.
 Areas of the college that hadn't been previously assessing the course content aspect of student learning created new plans and programs highlighting course level objectives in respect to what CCA students are learning.
-These new course-level assessments will be implemented in the Fall 2014 semester.
+These new course-level assessments were implemented in the Fall 2014 semester.

 In the School of Liberal Arts: